 THESE ARE THE FACES FROM THREE "OLD SCHOOL"” churches in West Oakland — snapshots taken on Easter Sunday, 2015.
-They are the faces of the black community's "solid citizens."
+They are West Oakland's "solid citizens."
 The men in these photos have probably always worked; the women have either worked or been active in church and volunteer organizations.
 Most are well educated.
-Their roots go back to Texas or Louisiana, the southern end of the railroad line that took rural black folk to California during WWII in search of jobs.
-In the l940s, in Jim Crow south, segregation wasn't just about not being able to vote or having separate schools.
+Their roots go back to Texas or Louisiana, the southern end of the railroad line that took rural blacks to California during WWII in search of jobs.
+In the 1940s, in Jim Crow south, segregation wasn't just about not being able to vote or having separate schools.
 It was about having to step off the sidewalk to let a white person pass.
 None of these solid citizens say racism is over because too many black people are in desperate straits.